mab253/dataviz_fall23/final.md

     - write 1 post suggesting 2 possible data domains you are interested in exploring, along with links to 2 sample possible datasets.
 I recommend checking out the sources listed [here](https://github.com/mab253/dataviz_fall23/blob/main/sources-list.md) if you need inspiration, but you may find data elsewhere as well!
     - include your strengths for your potential team, and what you are hoping to get help with on the final project (from other students or the professor), for example: Python/analysis, Javascript, visual design, report writing, etc.
 - Those Discord posts are like "pitches" to the rest of the class - does someone have a similar data interest?
 Does another student have complementary skills that you might want to work with? **Use your week Nov.
 8th-15th** to form teams as a class, preferably 2-4 people.
-- Your team list, a short description of the domain, and a link to possible datasets are due by **Nov.
+- Your team list, a short description of the data and what you will explore, and a link to possible datasets are due by **Nov.
 15th before class**, via a Discord post in `#general` channel.
 Only 1 submission necesary per team!
 - If you would like me to match you to a team, please send me an e-mail before Nov.
 15th.

 ### 📑 #2: collaborative data work!